preloader

 Setting Up Icarus Verilog on Google Colab

 Google Colab is a cloud-based platform that allows you to run code in a Jupyter Notebook environment.
-While it is primarily used for Python, it can also be leveraged to run Verilog simulations using Icarus Verilog.
-This guide will take you through the steps to install Icarus Verilog, write and compile Verilog code, run simulations, and generate waveform files for debugging.
+While it’s primarily designed for Python, it can also be adapted to run Verilog simulations using Icarus Verilog.
+This guide walks you through setting up Icarus Verilog on Colab, writing and compiling Verilog code, running simulations, and generating waveform files for debugging—all in the cloud.

 Why Use Icarus Verilog on Google Colab?